I'm a big fan of saving time and money. These apps will do both. Here is a list of the best apps for real estate investors for both Android and iOS.

 As a real estate investor myself, I'm focused on maximizing my income while reducing my time as much as possible.
 I like setting up many automated processes that reduce friction and increase optimization.

 As such, I created a free investment property Excel spreadsheet to help you invest smarter in real estate.

 You can download the calculator by clicking the button below.

 It only takes 5 seconds to download and get started.

-Apps have already saved me significant time for managing my finances and portfolio values.
+Apps have already saved me significant time managing my finances and portfolio values.

-Personal Capital will allow you to track the Zestimate (Zillow Estimate) value for your home.
-It’s another reason why this app is one of my favorite financial resources.
+Personal Capital will allow you to track your home's Zestimate (Zillow Estimate) value.
+It's another reason why this app is one of my favorite financial resources.

-Outside of that, there are plenty of options for you to focus directly on real estate whether that is to find a home, rent one or even sell a home.
+Outside of that, there are plenty of options for you to focus directly on real estate, whether finding a home, renting one, or even selling a home.

 There are plenty of pros to real estate investing.
-With that, there comes disadvantages and I’ve found that technology can help mitigate those disadvantages.
+With that also come disadvantages, and I've found that technology can help mitigate those disadvantages.